Hot, filling and healthy, our Health-e-Recipe for Super Split Pea Soup is a great dish to ward off wintry chills.

 Craving a hearty dish to ward off the January blues?
 Rely on our Health-e-Recipe for Terrific Turkey Meatloaf for a tasty and healthy version of this favorite comfort food.

 Onion and mushrooms sautéed in olive oil add cancer-preventive phytochemicals and fiber to ground turkey, a healthier choice of animal protein than ground beef (especially the leanest 7% fat kind).
 Worcester sauce and thyme season the meat, then egg and breadcrumbs create the perfect texture.
 Tomato paste and ketchup add lycopene, a phytochemical that research shows may help to prevent prostate cancer.

 For only 238 calories and 6 grams of fat per serving, you get a substantial 30 grams of protein.
 This yummy entrée goes beautifully with mashed sweet potatoes and a steamed leafy garlicky greens.
 Round out your plate (and fit the New American Plate model) with a whole-grain roll, and you’ll be ready for whatever winter weather challenges that come your way!

-Visit the AICR Test Kitchen for more cancer-preventive recipes.
+For more delicious cancer-fighting recipes, visit the AICR Test Kitchen.
 Subscribe to our weekly Health-e-Recipes.